 The BOAI arises from a meeting convened in Budapest by the Open Society Institute (OSI) on 1st – 2nd December 2001.
 The purpose of the meeting was to accelerate progress in the international effort to make research articles in all academic fields freely available on the Internet.
 The participants represented many points of view, many academic disciplines, many nations, and had experience with many of the ongoing initiatives that make up the open access movement.
 In Budapest, they explored how the separate initiatives could work together to achieve broader, deeper, and faster success.
 They explored the most effective and affordable strategies for serving the interests of research, researchers, and the institutions and societies that support research.
 Finally, they explored how OSI and other foundations could use their resources most productively to aid the transition to open access and to make open access publishing economically self-sustaining.
 The result is the Budapest Open Access Initiative.
 It is at once a statement of principle, a statement of strategy, and a statement of commitment.

-When an author chooses to make their article open access, their article is made free to read and reuse immediately upon publication under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 (CC BY NC ND) licence.
-Allows users to copy and distribute the Article, provided this is not done for commercial purposes, and further does not permit distribution of the Article if it is changed or edited in any way, and provided the user gives appropriate credit (with a link to the formal publication through the relevant DOI), provides a link to the license, and that the licensor is not represented as endorsing the use made of the work.
+All articles are free to read and reuse immediately upon publication under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 (CC BY NC ND) license.
+The license allows users to copy and distribute the article, provided this is not done for commercial purposes, and further does not permit distribution of the article if it is changed or edited in any way and provided the user gives appropriate credit (with a link to the formal publication through the relevant DOI), provides a link to the license, and that the licensor is not represented as endorsing the use made of the work.

-The following ethical duties and responsibilities are written in the light of the guide and policies made by Committee on Publication Ethics (COPE).
+The following ethical duties and responsibilities are written in the light of the guidelines and policies made by the Committee on Publication Ethics (COPE).